RiceC-at-MasonHS/pass-printer/README.md

 By bridging modern cloud tools with local hardware, we are replacing manual note-writing with an instant, automated printing system.
 This project serves as a real-world application of full-stack engineering, networking, and hardware integration within a school environment.

+## **Key Features**

+- **🔄 Automatic Schedule Integration:** Student passes automatically display current class, room, teacher, and period information pulled from the local database
+- **🛡️ Multi-Layer Security:** Bearer token authentication, school hours enforcement, and rate limiting prevent unauthorized use
+- **📍 Resilient Operation:** If the schedule database is unavailable, passes still print with graceful defaults—the system never fails
+- **🔧 Automatic Retry Logic:** Failed print jobs are automatically re-queued up to a configurable maximum (default: 5 attempts)
+- **📊 Job Tracking:** Query the status of any print job by ID to monitor successful prints and diagnose failures
+- **⏱️ School Hours Only:** Printing is restricted to configured school hours (Mon-Fri only) for compliance and security

 ## **The Story**

 After a student recieved one-too-many tardy passes, the kernel of the idea was born.